Niatsuna/master-thesis/notes/comparison.md

 - EdgeCloudSim, YAFS, FogTorchΠ

 **Real Security Implementations:**
-- MockFog 2.0, EmuFog (depends on deployed applications)
+- MockFog 2.0, EmuFog (depends on deployed applications; not simulated, only real-world implementations possible)

 > **Insight**: Security is important for sensitive applications, but is not always mandatory.

 ---

 ### Energy & Sustainability
 **Device-level Energy Modeling:**
 - iFogSim2, EdgeAISim, FogNetSim++